Introduction

 How to Install Snap on Ubuntu

-Snap is already installed and available for use on the majority of the latest Ubuntu distributions.
+Snap is already installed and available for use on the latest Ubuntu distributions.

 This lists the version of the Snap tool, the snapd daemon, the software series number, the name and release of your Linux distribution, as well as the kernel version.

-If you do not have Snap preinstalled, install it via the terminal.
+If you do not have Snap preinstalled, take the following steps to install it:

 sudo apt update